microsoft/Hacktoberfest/README.md

 Looking for repos to contribute to?
 You can search available repos at https://opensource.microsoft.com.

-## PLEASE DO NOT CONTRIBUTE TO THIS REPO ITSELF

 Questions?
 Look for existing issues in this repo first.
 Otherwise, create a new issue!

 Thanks!